hugoalh/scan-virus-ghaction/README.md

 - [`git_limit`](#git_limit)
 - [`git_reverse`](#git_reverse)

+> **⚠ Important:** Begin from v0.16.0, workspace will automatically clean for remote targets.

 #### `git_integrate`

 `<Boolean = False>` Whether to integrate with Git to perform scan by the commits; Require workspace is a Git repository.